2026 Women of Distinction

 Submit a Nomination

-The honorees must be able to attend the Gala on Thursday, March 12, 2026.
-It is highly recommended that nominators confirm with the nominees the data of the Gala on March 12, the WOD Media Day on February 12 and the WOD Mixer on February 26.
-The potential nominee must approve of being nominated and plan to attend at least the WOD Gala event.
+It’s important to note that the nominee must live, work, or volunteer in Madison County to be considered.
+It is highly recommended that nominators confirm with the nominees the dates of the Women of Distinction Event, the WOD Media Day, and the WOD Mixer.
+The potential nominee must approve of being nominated and plan to attend at least the WOD Event.